Written by Marcin Szczepański (2nd edition, updated on 28.9.2018),

 The revision of the regulation on mutual recognition of goods was announced in the 2015 Single Market Strategy.
 The Commission adopted its proposal in December 2017.
 In the European Parliament the IMCO committee adopted its report on 3 September 2018 while the Council reached a general approach in May 2018.
 Trilogue negotiations are thus under way.

-Despite significant progress in recent decades, the EU single market for goods is not yet fully integrated.
-Intra-EU trade is important as it remains twice as big as extra-EU trade and is consistently rising.
-This is due to free movement of goods in the EU, which is based on either harmonised product rules at the EU level or the principle of mutual recognition under which goods lawfully marketed in one Member State may be sold in another Member State.
+This proposal aims to improve the rules governing the trade of goods in the single market.
+Intra-EU trade is important, since it remains twice as big as extra-EU trade and is rising consistently.
+This is, in large part, due to free movement of goods in the EU, which is based on either harmonised product rules at the EU level or, where there are no harmonised rules, the principle of mutual recognition under which goods lawfully marketed in one Member State may be sold in another Member State.